pydicom/pydicom/doc/old/best_practices.rst

 limit the version of *pydicom* that your code uses.

-If you follow standard Python packaging recommendations, you can add a line to you `requirements.txt` file to limit the *pydicom* version to the currentmodule major version.
+If you follow standard Python packaging recommendations, you can add a line to your `requirements.txt` file to limit the *pydicom* version to the current major version.
 E.g. a line like:

 .. code-block::